 - You are explaining data results that you derived from a free online survey platform.
 You feel great.
 (What’s not to love?
 Management now has pages of data at their fingertips.)
-Then suddenly, they start to question your methodological approach, inquire why you asked certain questions, and they start paging through the deck looking for insights and relevant recommendations.
+Then suddenly, they start to question your methodological approach.
+They inquire why you asked certain questions, and they start paging through the deck looking for insights and relevant recommendations.
 Uh-oh – panic ensues as you grasp at straws attempting to validate your efforts.

 You may think the answer to the above situation is obvious – who wouldn’t rather be in the second situation?
-Well, recently, the research industry has seen some companies attempt to handle their research needs in-house by replacing expert market research teams with cheap solutions such as free online survey platforms and digital analytics tools.
+Well, recently, the research industry has seen some companies attempt to handle their research needs in-house by replacing expert market research teams with cheap marketing research solutions such as free online survey platforms and digital analytics tools.

 The Harsh Reality

 The truth is, very few businesses have the expertise to take on all of their market research needs in-house.
 Making do-or-die business decisions with insights derived from improper market research techniques is a dangerous practice.
 More and more often, companies fail to make good decisions because they are relying on seriously questionable data derived from lousy marketing research.

 It’s not to say that bringing marketing research in-house doesn’t make sense for everyone.
 After all, some companies are actually aware that monadic design isn’t a type of wallpaper.
 However, this is often not the case, and turning to the appropriate resource is critical for not making catastrophic business decisions.

 There are too many to name them all, but below is a list of the most common shortcomings of amateur researchers: